gpittarelli/ineedthis/README.md

     use strings that (by convention, any convention could be use) include the fully qualified package name, mimicing require/import paths.

+It comes with two bin utils for eaily running programs built with this
+library:

+  - `ineedthis-run file1.js file2.js`: the listed files should be
+    modules each with an `ineedthis` service as its default export.
+This command will then automatically start all the services and their dependencies, and handles graceful shutdown on Ctrl-c (SIGINT).
+  - `ineedthis-debug file1.js file2.js` behaves the same as
+    `ineedthis-run`, but automatically watches all loaded sources files and will hot reload the changed code + gracefully restart the affected services ().

 **Status: Alpha; Working with test suite; Used in prod!**